-Dumpsters shall be enclosed with a solid enclosure that is of the same material as the primary structure or of opaque material, is a minimum of six feet in height, and contains a solid gate.
+Dumpsters shall be enclosed with a solid enclosure that is of the same material as the primary structure, is a minimum of six feet in height, and contains a solid gate.
 Shrub plant material shall be provided where possible to further enhance the wall enclosure.
 In no instance shall a dumpster all enclosure or dumpster plantings be located within a utility and/or drainage easement.